 Too early, too mean, too impatient

 Indoor: Many growers lack the patience to wait for their plants to mature, and as a result, the cannabis exhibits poor quality.
 If harvested before they are ready, even perfectly grown cannabis will produce sub-par results.
 Making sure your cannabis is properly dried is crucial to ensuring its quality.
-If you dry it for too short a time, or in the wrong way, it will be unusable. artificially accelerating the drying process by heating it up – as is done with commercially-grown cannabis – will result in poor-quality weed that contains a lot of chlorophyll.
+If you dry it for too short a time, or in the wrong way, it will be unusable. artificially accelerating the drying process by heating it up – as is done with commercially-grown cannabis – will result in poor-quality herbe that contains a lot of chlorophyll.
 Wrapping buds that have not been properly dried in plastic is particularly fatal; they need to be dried out until they reach 20% humidity or less.
 For more information on proper drying techniques, click here.

 Outdoor: these outdoor problems can all be avoided by taking a little extra care when planting.
 Make sure not to plant seedlings that haven’t been pre-grown, and use varieties that won’t flower for too long.
 If plants are too weak or small, they can easily be eaten by animals in spring, or overgrown by the surrounding vegetation.
 Varieties that flower for a long period often don’t do well in the short summers of northern Europe, and are more likely to succumb to brown rot or early frost.

 Countermeasures: Before planting your crops, ensure that you have pre-grown them properly.
 Understand the flowering time of your chosen plants and whether they are meant for outdoors or not.
 By taking these precautions, you will be more successful in your gardening endeavors.